Aurangzaib-Awan/React/README.md

 ### NavBar
 Nothing too much talk about it , just made a component and add it to App.jsx as we want to remain constant for every page on our web, if u wanna check code see NavBar.jsx

+### Api
+- fetch to get the data / request the data from the web
+- await its the part of the async function , we can use this inside thr async function